Hua Chenyu: 2019–2020: Variety shows, New World, and concerts

 On May 3, the music video of "Bull Fight", which took six months to finish, was released.
-Hua collaborated with the Japanese director Mitsunori Yokobori and his team to create this video, which combined the special effects of CG and animation.
 Hua Chenyu released his fourth album "New World" in April 2020.
-The physical album was launched as USB format (Mars Deluxe Collection USB Edition) in mainland China.
-It was also launched on CD format.
 Although a free version of his live performances on Singer 2020 was already available, sales of the digital album exceeded 1.65 million and garnered ¥33 million (around $4.8 million) by early August 2020.
-Combined with the previous sales made by his single "I'm Here" released digitally, the total sales exceeded ¥98.6 million.
-In 2020, He ranked 17th on Forbes China Celebrity 100 list.
+In 2020, he ranked 17th on Forbes China Celebrity 100 list.

-2021: Ace VS Ace Season 6, 2021 Mars Concert at Haikou
+2021–2022: Ace VS Ace Season 6, concerts in Haikou

-On Jan.
-29, 2021, Ep1 of Ace VS Ace Season 6 was aired and released on Zhejiang TV.
+On January 29, 2021, Ace VS Ace Season 6 was aired and released on Zhejiang TV.
 The season had 12 episodes released on a weekly basis which ended on April 16, 2021.
-Hua Chenyu returned as one of 4 hosts in the Ace Family.

-On Nov 26 - Nov 28, and Dec.
-3- Dec.
-5, Hua Chenyu held a series of six Mars Concerts at Haikou Changying Universal 100 Wonderland.
+In late 2021, Hua held a series of six Mars Concerts at Haikou Changying Universal 100 Wonderland.
 He released a new song at each of the concerts.
 He introduced that Airplane Mode was inspired by his talk with strangers.
-Flower in the Small Town was inspired by an important friend's guidance.
+Flower in the Small Town was composed in memory of his mom.
+His mom died of cancer in 2021.
+Hua Chenyu composed the melody, when he companied his mom at hospital.
 Black and White Artist was written to address the issues of professional anti-fans.
 The rest of the three songs forms the Healing Trilogy.
 I Really Want Myself Back is the Struggling Chapter, Meet When the Flowers Fall is the Hope Chapter and Let's Go Watch the Sunrise Together is the Future Chapter.

+On March 11, Chenyu participated as a judge on the Chinese folk music singing competition show Flowers Will Bloom in Spring.
+On September 25, Chenyu successfully held his online concert "Music Chapter: Mars" via TikTok to commemorate his nine-year debut anniversary and compensate for his yearly-held concerts.
+This concert fused rock-n-roll and pop music with a symphony orchestra, presenting the audience with an impressive audio-visual display.
+It amassed large exposure on social media and garnered over 200 million views.
+Hua Chenyu released his fifth album, Hope, on December 20.
+In addition to the six songs being performed live during his concerts in 2021, five more songs were included in the official album.

+2023–2024: Mars Concert Tour, Ace Vs Ace Season 8

+Hua launched his first half of the concert tour in the park festival format starting from April 7 in Huangzhou and which includes 11 concerts in 4 cities.
+On September 9–10, 2023, he initiated the second half of his Mars Concert tour starting from the Beijing National Stadium.
+He used a four-sided stage for his stadium tour.
+He debuted two of his new songs "Sea of Wind" in Nanjing and "Ordinary to Extraordinary Life" in Guangzhou.
+Hua attracted over 1,000,000 people during the 2023 Mars Concert tour and the concert received positive reviews from fans all over the country.